opendocsg/slw-judgments-backfill/2002_SGHC_203/report.md

  assembly, or continues in it , is said to be a member of an unlawful assembly [Emphasis added].

 Sec tion 142 emphasises the point that anyone who voluntarily assoc iates himself with an assembly after he is aware of fac ts rendering that assembly unlawful, is deemed to share the c ommon objec t of that assembly, and henc e bec omes a member of that assembly.
-This was c onfirmed by _Lim Thian Hor & Anor v PP_ [1996] 2 SLR 258 where I stated the following opinion at p 264:
+This was c onfirmed by _Lim Thian Hor & Anor v PP_ <span class="citation">[1996] 2 SLR 258</span> where I stated the following opinion at p 264:

  It is of c ourse well settled law that a mere presenc e in an assembly of persons did not make the ac c used a member of an unlawful assembly, unless there was direc t or c irc umstantial evidenc e to show that the ac c used shared the c ommon objec t of the assembly.
 In my opinion, however, a person present at the assembly can be said to be a member of the assembly even if no overt act is proved against him.
 Provided the circumstances are such as to justify an inference that he associated himself with the offending members, it may be inferred that he is a member of such an assembly.
 In every c ase, this question is one of fac t as to whether he happens to be innoc ent ly present at the plac e of oc c urrenc e or was ac tually a member of the unlawful assembly: see Bishambar v State of Bihar AIR 1971 SC 2381.
 [Emphasis added]